goliothlabs/golioth-rs/README.md

 # golioth-rs

 An experimental project for using Golioth on the nRF9160 cellular SiP.
 This repo is built on the [Embassy] async framework and [nrf-modem].
-This repo currently requires the nightly compiler.
+This repo currently requires Rust 1.68 or higher.

 # Setup